The Shipping Law Review: Cayman Islands

 The Cayman Islands Shipping Registry is the entity responsible for vessel and mortgage registration of merchant vessels, private and commercial yachts, passenger yachts and yachts under construction.
 The ports of registration are George Town, the Creek and Bloody Bay.

-Prior to registering a vessel, the Cayman Islands Shipping Registry will go through a process to determine whether a vessel is qualified to be registered on the Cayman Islands flag; this is determined based on its age and safety record (a less onerous regime is used for pleasure yachts in private use but a declaration that the yacht is not to be engaged in trade is also required) and, additionally, establishing whether the vessel name is available for use.
+Prior to registering a vessel, the Cayman Islands Shipping Registry will go through a process to determine whether a vessel is qualified to be registered under the Cayman Islands flag; this is determined based on its age and safety record (a less onerous regime is used for pleasure yachts in private use but a declaration that the yacht is not to be engaged in trade is also required) and, additionally, establishing whether the vessel name is available for use.

-To register a Cayman Islands flagged vessel, an owner must be a qualified owner based on the ownership structure and the list of countries in which a vessel owner may be incorporated or reside that qualify to own Cayman Islands flagged vessels.
+To register a Cayman Islands-flagged vessel, an owner must be a qualified owner based on the ownership structure and the list of countries in which a vessel owner may be incorporated or reside that qualify to own Cayman Islands-flagged vessels.
 A vessel owner must have a registered office or a representative person in the Cayman Islands.

 Requirements for registration will vary depending on whether the vessel is a pleasure yacht for private use only or engaged in trade, or a merchant ship.